Why Digital Marketers Need To Take Note Of The Rise In Personal Searches

 Karen Dauncey

-She is the founder and creator of The SEO School an online SEO Course to help teach business owners how to do their own SEO.
-She regularly delivers educational programs for both Local, State and Federal Government and was an advisor for the ASBAS Digital Solutions Program.
-Karen’s passion and commitment to help small business owners get found online is the driving force behind her online school, making SEO advice accessible to all with free resources and online courses.
+Karen is also the creator of The SEO School, an online SEO course designed to teach business owners how to take control of their own SEO.
+She regularly delivers educational programs for Local, State and Federal Government and was an advisor for the ASBAS Digital Solutions Program.
+Her passion for making SEO accessible drives everything she does, from free resources to hands-on training.

-Karen has attended search engine conferences in London, Stockholm, Adelaide and Sydney, and was also invited to attend a pilot Business Coaching Course at Google’s Head Office.
-She has a Diploma in Marketing from the Chartered Institute of Marketing in the UK.
+Karen has attended search engine conferences in London, Stockholm, Adelaide and Sydney, and was invited to attend a pilot Business Coaching Course at Google's Head Office.
+She holds a Diploma in Marketing from the Chartered Institute of Marketing in the UK.

-She is also the co-owner of the Digital Experts Directory, an online directory for female serviced-based businesses to promote their business (with a great backlink for SEO).
+She is also the co-owner of the Digital Experts Directory, an online directory for female service-based businesses.

-To keep up to date with the latest in SEO, join her Facebook group The SEO School Community or follow her on Facebook
+To keep up to date with the latest in SEO, join her Facebook group The SEO School Community or follow her on Facebook or LinkedIn.

 Other blog posts